- Prep time 30 minutes

 If that hasn't convinced you to make this, well, you're missing out on a contest winner.
 We put out a call for the dreamiest breakfast you can imagine, and this recipe was the winner!
 From smoothies to delicious oats, soufflés, and even breakfast pasta, we received a lot of submissions, but this was our favorite.
 The developer, sdebrango, says: "Breakfast is my favorite meal of the day—or, rather breakfast food at any time of day, really.
 This recipe is versatile and makes a great creamy breakfast, or equally delicious lunch or dinner.
 How can you not love anything made with a cream sauce?
 I've made this dish, or a variation of it, so many times.
 I've tried using different vegetables—Brussels sprouts, zucchini, fried potatoes—pancetta instead of bacon, cheese sauce rather than a basic béchamel...
 Sometimes using buttered toasted garlic breadcrumbs on top is nice, along with different cheeses—like Taleggio, for example." —The Editors

 - Your All-Time Best Creamy Breakfast Contest Winner

 unsalted butter, plus more for the pan(s)

 warmed whole milk

-Grate the cheese while the eggs are in the oven.
-Remove the baking sheet and turn the broiler on with rack placed close to the burner.
-Sprinkle cheese on top and place in broiler for about 1 minute.
-Cheese will be lightly browned.
-Serve with toasted bread.
+- Remove the baking sheet from the oven.
+Turn the broiler on with a rack placed close to the burner.
+Sprinkle the cheese on top and broil for about 1 minute, until the cheese is lightly browned.